07th-mod/onikakushi/README.md

 - Fixed several script errors
 - Split some japanese lines

+v 1.04
+- Adjusted all script files in order to match the voice files path (for Linux/OSX) **Optional for Windows users**

+v 1.05
+- Fixed line not displaying in onik_014_02.txt

 Credits:
 -----------------------------------------------------------------------------------------
 - TheGuraGuraMan - For making the Sprite/BGM Patch.